Skip to Content

 Social Engineering

-Cybercriminals exploit human emotions like trust, fear, or urgency to trick people into giving up sensitive information or access—no hacking tools needed.
+Cybercriminals exploit human emotions like trust, fear, or urgency to trick people into giving up sensitive information or access—no hacking tools needed, using convectional and unconventional method to do so.

 Insider Threats

 The danger comes from within.
-Employees or trusted individuals may intentionally or accidentally expose sensitive data or open the door to cyberattacks.
+Disgruntled employees or trusted individuals may intentionally or accidentally expose sensitive data or open the door to cyberattacks.

-Public or poorly secured Wi-Fi networks can be a hacker’s playground—allowing them to spy on activity, steal data, or even hijack devices.
+Public or poorly secured Wi-Fi networks or broadcasting BLE devices can be a hacker’s playground—allowing them to spy on activity, steal data, or even hijack devices.

 Malware & Ransomware

-Malicious software can silently infect your devices, steal files, or lock you out of your system—demanding a ransom to restore access.
+Low level malicious software can silently infect your devices, steal files, or loud ransomware can lock you out of your system—demanding a ransom to restore access.

 Web & App Exploits